 The tiny house movement advocates freedom through simplicity.
 In contrast to the average American home (2600 sq feet), staying in a tiny home (400 sq ft or less) reduces your footprint and leaves you more time to do the things you love.
 And that’s exactly what I did on my weekend vacation in Lyons and surrounding Rocky Mountain National Park; I did the things I loved – exploring.

-Lyons and Around: WeeCasa is located a short 5 minute walk to Main street where you’ll find delicious restaurants, galleries and breweries.
+WeeCasa is located a short 5-minute walk to Main Street, where you’ll find delicious restaurants, galleries, and breweries.
 My dinner at Farmer Girl was a highlight; fresh local ingredients and an eating experience you wouldn’t expect in such a small town.
 The homemade pasta was delicious!
-I also stopped by the Oskar Blues Brewery as each little Colorado town seems to have a local brewery or two.
+I also stopped by the Oskar Blues Brewery, as each little Colorado town seems to have a local brewery or two.
 There was a great blues band playing, and many locals to talk to!

 You don’t have to go far for adventure around Lyons – you can kayak on the river, go hiking, fly fishing, and biking.
 I didn’t have time to try these out on my tiny weekend, but it’s on my list for next time.